Karnith/mcp-playwright-autogen-tools/README.md

 ## Installation

-You can install the package using either npm, mcp-get, or Smithery:
+You can install and run the server in multiple ways:

+### NPM Installation

 Using npm:
 ```bash